 F. Easier said than done but try and get a good night’s sleep

-H. Holding a microphone can accentuate any shaky voice, and putting it too near your mouth can highlight any shivering sounds – follow these tips to ensure you use the microphone correctly on our “Using a microphone for public speaking” blog.
+H. Being too close to a speaker or microphone can accentuate a shaky voice, speaking too close to any audio device can highlight shivering sounds – if you are using a microphone in a face-to-face conference follow these tips to ensure you use the microphone correctly on our “Using a microphone for public speaking” blog.
+Gain more confidence by reading our book on High Performance Presentations.

 Oh, and that businesswoman we mentioned at the beginning?
 She tamed her monkeys and now she enjoys every aspect of her work and feels calm and confident when she’s delivering a presentation.
 She surprised herself by saying she actively enjoys public speaking now!

-I said that instead of having a spiral of negative thoughts the long-term solution was to work with either me, Dee Clayton or Marion Hewitt here at the multi-award winning Simply Amazing Training.
+I said that instead of having a spiral of negative thoughts the long-term solution is to work with me, Dee Clayton here at the multi-award winning Simply Amazing Training.

 As a short-term fix I suggested they follow these tips to reduce shaking hands when giving a presentation:

-A few weeks later the man I’d met at the talk called me to book one a one to one mentoring programme with us.
+A few weeks later the man I’d met at the talk called me to book a one-to-one mentoring programme with us.
 During the second session with us, he learnt how to tame his public speaking monkeys and stop dreading presentations.

 As a result, he reduced his adrenaline levels and began to feel more positive.
 In the subsequent sessions, he learnt a presentation posture to ensure he remained calm and confident when presenting and learnt the SAS structure so he knew exactly what to say and didn’t need to hold any notes.

-In the final session, he got to practise with his mentor and get honest, supportive feedback on some easy wins to be even more confident in his body language and voice so he remained calm, confident and ready for anything.
+In the final session, he got to practise with his mentor and get honest, supportive feedback on some easy wins.
+This helped him to be even more confident in his body language and voice which helped him to remain calm, confident and ready for anything.